COVID-19 Travel Restrictions and Exceptions

-The U.S. Embassy in Zimbabwe will resume limited processing of F-1, M-1, and B1/B2 visas that are eligible for a waiver of the in-person interview requirement.
+Additionally, the U.S. Embassy in Zimbabwe has resumed limited processing of visas that are eligible for a waiver of the in-person interview requirement.

 In order to qualify for a waiver of the in-person interview, the following must be true:

 - I have a previous U.S. visa in the same class as the visa for which I wish to apply.

 - My visa has been expired for less than 24 months.

 - My most recent visa, in the same class for which I am applying, was not lost, stolen, or cancelled.

 - If I am applying for an F visa, I am continuing as student at same school or major for which my previous visa was issued.